Polemon I of Pontus

-Polemon I Pythodoros (Πολέμων Πυθόδωρος; fl.
-1st century BC – died 8 BC) was the Roman Client King of Cilicia, Pontus, Colchis and the Bosporan Kingdom.
+Polemon I Pythodoros (Πολέμων Πυθόδωρος; 1st century BC – 8 BC) was the Roman Client King of Cilicia, Pontus, Colchis and the Bosporan Kingdom.
 Polemon was the son and heir of Zenon and possibly Tryphaena.
 Zenon and Polemon adorned Laodicea with many dedicated offerings.

 Life and career

 Polemon was Anatolian Greek.
 Polemon's father, Zenon, was an orator and a prominent aristocrat from Laodicea on the Lycus in Anatolia.
 Zenon supported Hybreas, an orator and prominent politician in Mylasa (the chief city of Caria).
 Hybreas got into trouble with the Roman general Quintus Labienus for making a sarcastic comment.
 Labienus marched on Mylasa.
 Many of its citizens were inclined to surrender.
 However, Zenon and Hybreas refused to yield and led their cities into a revolt.
 Zenon encouraged the locals to resist Labienus and King Pacorus I of Parthia, when their armies invaded Syria and Anatolia in 40 BC.
 Labienus sacked Mylasa.
 He 'shamefully maltreated' the home of Hybreas.
 Zenon was a friend and ally of Roman Triumvir Mark Antony and played a leading role during the Parthian invasion.

 According to Appian, Mark Antony established client kings in the eastern areas of the Roman Empire, which were under his control, on condition that they paid a tribute.
 In Anatolia Polemon was appointed to part of Cilicia, Darius, the son of Pharnaces II and grandson of Mithridates VI, to Pontus, and Amyntas to Pisidia.
 This was in 37 BC, before his war with Parthia, when he was making preparations for it and before he wintered in Athens in the winter of 37/36 BC.

 According to Cassius Dio, in 36 BC Polemon took part in Mark Antony's campaign against Parthia.
 He was in a detachment led by Oppius Statianus which was attacked and slaughtered by the Parthians and the Medians.
 Polemon was the only one who was not killed.
 He was captured and then released for a ransom.
 In that year, after his defeat in his war against Parthia, Mark Antony 'assigned principalities.'
 He gave Amyntas Galatia and added Lycaonia and parts of Pamphylia to his domain.
 He gave Cappadocia to Archelaus after driving out Ariarathes.
 In 35 BC he wanted to conduct a campaign against Artavasdes II, the king of Armenia.
 He sent Polemon to Artavasdes, the king of Media Atropatene to try to obtain an alliance with him.
 This was successful, and in 31 BC, when the agreement was finalised, Antony gave Polemon Lesser Armenia as a reward.

 In 26 BC, Polemon, whom Cassius Dio described as the king of Pontus, “was enrolled among the friends and allies of the Roman people; and the privilege was granted the senators of occupying the front seats in all the theatres of his realm.”